 A study of the activities of the peoples of Mexico, Central America, South America and the West Indies, including means of addressing historical and contemporary issues of economic, social, cultural and political development across the Americas.

-An introduction to the images, sensors and techniques used to gather and process data on the Earth and other planets, including aerial photography, electro-optical scanners and radar systems.
+An introduction to the images, sensors, and techniques used to gather and process data on the Earth, including aerial photography, electro-optical scanners, and radar systems.
 The course will focus on the fundamentals of utilizing remotely sensed data in studying both natural and human induced processes impacting the Earth's surface.
 Computer applications will be extensively utilized.
-Field trips are normally taken.

 With the growing use of maps on the web, cartography is experiencing a modern-day renaissance.
 Our class goals are to learn the principles of map design and apply them to create production-quality maps.
 We'll also explore advanced techniques for thematic maps and experiment with tools to create interactive web maps.
 By the course's end, students will have a portfolio of professional maps to share with employers and friends.